0xVector/msim-debugger/README.md

 4. Now, take the generated [`msim-debugger-0.0.1.vsix`](msim-debugger-0.0.1.vsix) file and install it in VS Code using the "Install from VSIX..." option in the Extensions view (in the dropdown menu in the top-right corner under `...`).

 Done!
 You can now use the extension in your VS Code.

-Hopefully, in the future, you there will be a pre-packaged version of the extension available (or even published to the extension marketplace), so you won't have to go through this process.

 ## Features